 Listen to the music

-Our Lady of Altagracia is a well-known deity, so it stands to reason that there would be plenty of songs honoring her.
+Our Lady of Altagracia is the Greatest of Saints, so it stands to reason that there would be plenty of songs honoring her.
 Check out this music online, and find the one you love best.

 Understand the painting